shirsig/aux-addon/README.md

 - Right-clicking an item in the inventory listing will start a search.
 - Dragging an inventory item to the item slot in the top or right-clicking it will select it in the listing.
 - In the listing of existing auctions a red price is undercutting both the unit and the stack price you have selected, an orange one only the unit and a yellow one only the stack price.
-- Clicking a bid/buyout price in the listing of existing auctions will undercut with your bid/buyout.
+- Clicking an entry in the in the listings of bids/buyouts of existing auctions will undercut with your bid/buyout.
 Left click will undercut the unit and right-click the stack price.
-- Clicking a stack size in the listing of existing auctions will match it for your own auction.

 ### Auctions
 ![Alt text](http://i.imgur.com/3oZUtw8.png)